Mehidy Hasan Miraz: Marriage

-2016 Under-19 Cricket World Cup
+2016 Under-19 World Cup

 In December 2015, Miraz was named as the captain of Bangladesh's squad for the 2016 Under-19 Cricket World Cup.

 Despite playing as an opener in majority of his tenure in the Under-19, Under-17 and other domestic tournaments, Miraz played primarily as a lower-middle order bowling all-rounder in the tournament.
 He managed to take his team into the semi-final where they lost to the West Indies.
 In the third place play-off, Bangladesh beat Sri Lanka by three wickets.
 On 11 February 2016, he was awarded 'Player of the Tournament', becoming the only Bangladeshi player to achieve this honor in an ICC Event.
 He scored 242 runs and took 12 wickets in 6 matches.

 Domestic career

 On 16 February 2015, Miraz made his first-class debut for Khulna against Rajshahi, where he made 51 runs (Note: he batted in only the first innings) and took four wickets.

 He made his T20 debut on 9 November 2016 playing for Rajshahi Kings in the BPL 8.

 In October 2018, Miraz was named in the squad for the Rajshahi Kings team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.

 He played for Chatogram Challengers in BPL 2022.

-On May 2025, he was signed by Lahore Qalandars for play-offs of PSL X.
+In May 2025, he was signed by Lahore Qalandars for play-offs of PSL X.